One Day Trip from Athens to Aegina Island

-Serving as both the capital and the main port of the island, the town of Aegina is where you find yourselves after getting off the ferry.
+Serving as both the capital and the island’s main port, the town of Aegina is where you find yourselves after getting off the ferry.

 And there is no doubt you’ll be thrilled to find a beautiful waterfront town with colorful neoclassical buildings, traditional fish taverns, and small squares unfolding at your feet.

-Here you will also find the temple of Apollo or “Kolona” that used to be the ancient acropolis as well as the house where the legendary novel Zorbas the Greek was written.
+Here you will also find the temple of Apollo or “Kolona,” which used to be the ancient acropolis and the house where the legendary novel Zorbas the Greek was written.